TrevorFrench/blog/source/_posts/Negative-Beta-Coefficients-in-the-Stock-Market.md

 Does an equity with a negative beta coefficient in a bull market truly make a worthwhile hedge in a bear market?

-Conventional stock market wisdom suggests that stocks which have inverse relationships with overall market performance may have a place in an investor’s portfolio if said investor believes the overall market is going to experience a moment of decline (Streissguth, 2019).
+Conventional stock market wisdom suggests that stocks which have inverse relationships with overall market performance may have a place in an investor&#39;s portfolio if said investor believes the overall market is going to experience a moment of decline (Streissguth, 2019).
 Mathematically, this theory makes sense; however, it is unclear if the theory holds water in real-life applications.
 A majority of stocks with negative beta coefficients may simply be underperforming or non-performing assets that continue to perform poorly in a downturn.

 The hypotheses and null hypothesis are as follows:

     **H<sub>0</sub>:** Stocks with negative beta coefficients perform as expected during distressed market conditions (there is no statistically significant change in beta coefficients).

     **H<sub>1</sub>:** Stocks with negative beta coefficients perform better than expected relative to market indices during distressed market conditions (beta coefficients decrease).

     **H<sub>2</sub>:** Stocks with negative beta coefficients perform worse than expected relative to market indices during distressed market conditions (beta coefficients increase).

 **Data Collection**